TechShieldOlamide/ndpr-compliance-toolkit/ndpr-audit-template.md

 ## 1. Purpose

-This template guides organisations through an internal audit of their NDPR compliance posture.
-It covers all key areas of the regulation and produces a clear picture of compliance gaps and remediation priorities.
+This template guides organisations through an internal audit of their NDPA 2023 compliance posture.
+It covers all key areas of the Act and produces a clear picture of compliance gaps and remediation priorities.

 ---